aarongodin/jsonschema/README.md

 ### Create From JSON Input

-Use the `.from_json` method to create `JSONSchema::Validator` objects from any parsed JSON.
+Use the `#from_json` method to create `JSONSchema::Validator` objects from any parsed JSON.
+This is a runtime method and can raise an exception for any invalid schema.
+To return `nil` instead of raising, use `#from_json?`.

 ```crystal
 validator = JSONSchema.from_json(JSON.parse(